Generation Next Childcare

 20. How long do you plan to provide childcare?

 a.
 Good question!
 We really enjoy our career as a Childcare Professionals.
 Teaching and interacting with children on a daily basis is very rewarding.
-We love being our own bosses and we like not fighting traffic, snowy days and deadlines (with hopes of expansion 2022)!
+We love being our own bosses and we like not fighting traffic, snowy days and deadlines (with recent expansion & relocation in September 2022)!

 With that said, we'll be in business for GENERATIONS to come! :)